 Paul was looking at shame from the viewpoint of the rest of his life.
 He was evaluating the future.
 He did not want to waste his time losing opportunities because of shame.
 He wanted to finish strong.

 No matter how many times we have failed, we should not look back with regret or focus on the past.
 We should use our lives at the moment to set a platform for the future.
-We may be permeated with regrets: “I should have studied more in college and I would not be such a flop right now”; “If only I would have been more faithful to that relationship”; “I have failed as a person and I have failed as a Christian.”
+Guilt may permeate us: “I should have studied more in college, and I would not be such a flop right now”; “If only I would have been more faithful to that relationship”; “I have failed as a person, and I have failed as a Christian.”
 This thinking is futile.
 The past is the past; it cannot change.
 We can change the future, however.
-There is our hope.
+There is hope.
 Our lives can have purpose and definition if we look at our “expectation and hope.”

 “but with all boldness, as always”

 “Boldness” is the antithesis to “shame.”
 Boldness means to speak your mind, a frankness of speaking that amounts to an intrepid communication, fearless candor.
-Paul had fearless candor when it came to sharing his faith.
+Paul had courageous openness when it came to sharing his faith.

 We fail to witness not only because of fear but because of shame.
 “Therefore do not be ashamed of the testimony of our Lord . . .”
 (2 Ti.
 1:8).
 If we stand foursquare without apology, God will use us.
 Like Paul in jail, we need to go out on a limb and risk our “reputation” as a Christian.

-Our focus should be oriented to the future, not the past.
+Our focus should orient to the future, not the past.